-9. Limit contact to daylight hours until told otherwise.
+9. Consider your friend’s lack of sleep and limit contact to daylight hours until told otherwise

-10. Do not wear scents or perfume when you visit.
+10. Avoid wearing scents or perfume when you visit

 When a friend is ill, your visit is to encourage and uplift them.
 But they can be more sensitive to scents and perfume, which can lead to nausea and vomiting.
 While you may not think you have much on, I’ve been in many a church service when I’ve hugged people and come away smelling like and choking on their cologne for the rest of the day.
 In the best interest of your friend, refrain from wearing scents or perfume so that they don’t become sick to their stomach as a result of your visit.